Saturday, 28 December 2024

 What can I use to clean the glass?

 In many areas, the public water supply is hard – i.e., has an appreciable level of minerals.
 Calcium and iron are two common minerals in any water supply.
 Some water supplies have other additives such as chlorine, fluorine and other purifiers.
-Chlorine and fluorine react strongly with glass.
-This means that air drying is not a good choice in cleaning glass in areas where there is an element of these chemicals in the water supply.
+Chlorine and fluorine react strongly with glass, so air drying is not a good choice in drying glass in areas where there are these chemicals in the water supply.
 Iron is another strong reactor with glass.
-In high iron areas this may prove difficult to use water as the cleaning element.
+In high iron areas it may make it difficult to use water as the cleaning element.

 It is suggested that distilled water can be used instead of the public water supply.
 Yes, it can.
 But it is expensive and not necessary.
 Instead there are a few commercial cleaning agents that work well.
 In North America Spartan glass cleaner is recommended.
-This can be used immediately after the water rinse and dry.
 In Europe Bohle glass cleaner is recommended.
-Except in the most severe contamination circumstances, I use only the Bohle glass cleaner (because I am in Europe) without any water at all.
-The same could be done with Spartan in North America.
-I’m sorry that I have no recommendations for other parts of the world, unless collecting rainwater is an option.
+I use isopropyl alcohol as my final rinse.

 After applying these glass cleaners, you still must polish to squeaky clean and dry.